 In order to perform to the best of your ability on the Writing task, it is important to understand the task and the case notes and to plan your response so you can select the information only relevant to the reader.
-The five minutes of reading time at the start of the Writing sub-test are an opportunity for you to do this.
+The five minutes of reading time at the start of the Writing sub-test is an opportunity for you to do this.

 Tasks for the Writing sub-test are designed so that the remaining 40 minutes is enough time for you to write a response of the required length and to check over what you have written.
 You can consult the task and the case notes at any point during the 40 minutes allocated for writing, not just during the reading time.

 Although work is now mainly done on a computer, most medical professionals still have to prepare letters as part of their regular practice.
 The writing task, taken directly from the workplace context, requires you to select and organise relevant information and present it in a clear, accurate form that is appropriate for the intended reader.
 Preparing such a letter with only limited time is a reality for practising professionals.

-Spelling, along with punctuation and layout, is one of the aspects included under Presentation Features.
-Presentation Features is one of the five assessment criteria for the Writing sub-test.
-Any spelling mistakes you make will be taken account of in your score for Presentation Features.
+Spelling, along with punctuation and grammar, is one of the aspects included under Langauage.
+Language is one of the six assessment criteria for the Writing sub-test.
+Any spelling mistakes you make will be taken account of in your score for Language.

 There is no automatic penalty for writing over or under the word range for the task (180 – 200 words).
 However, each task is designed to be achievable within that word range.
 If you have written significantly more, it is likely that you have included irrelevant material or your letter is not well organised.
 If you have written significantly less, you may have misunderstood the task and/or the case notes, or missed out important information.
-In either case, your scores for the five assessment criteria for Writing will reflect any weaknesses in those areas.
+In either case, your scores for the six assessment criteria for Writing will reflect any weaknesses in those areas.

 You should use the title and address details specified in the task instructions.